EDIpack/EDIpy2.0/doc/basicusage.rst

 Module import
 --------------
 Upon import, the `edipy2` python module will try to load the dynamic library :data:`libedipack2_cbinding.so` , provided by `EDIpack2.0` and containing the c-fortran bindings.
-The module will try the following routes, in prder of priority:
+The module will try the following routes, in order of priority:

 * Detect the presence of the Fortran libraries via `pkg-config`.
 If `EDIpack2.0` was loaded as an environment module, the import will automatically work.
 * The `EDIpack2.0` library provides a `.pc` , located by default in the :code:`~/.pkgconfig.d` directory.
 If the environment variable :code:`PKG_CONFIG_PATH` is set to include the location of the `.pc` file, loading the library via `pkg-config` will work as well.